kwhite2/git/lessons.md

 **Git** is a software that you use on your laptop, or your local computer/machine.
 The repository with your project's files is stored on your hard drive.
 You also edit the text files on your local machine using a plain text editor, which is another software on your local machine like VS Code.

 **GitHub** is a cloud-based platform that you access through your internet browser.
 Even though you physically are still in the same place, working on your laptop, you are no longer working on your local machine, you are on the Internet.
 This is a fundamentally different location than when you're working with your Git repository and editing and creating files in your plain text editor.
-With GitHub, you are uploading your repository - as described above - from your local machine to this platform on the Internet to be shared more broadly.
+With GitHub, you are uploading your repository—as described above—from your local machine to this platform on the Internet to be shared more broadly.
 You can also create private repositories if you want to use GitHub to backup a project.

 **Markdown** is the language used to format the plain text files in your Git-enabled repository.
 GitHub reads this language so that the markups made to the file are rendered when you view your file on the platform (i.e. #headers appears as headers, links are inserted).